MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 <tt>1.087392, 1.010887</tt>

-Those represent errors of approxiately of 2.3% and 0.0% for first extrema, and 8.7% and 1.0% for the second.
+Those represent errors of approxiately of less than 1% for the first extrema x, and approximately 0% for the y.
+The second extrema had errors of roughly 8.4% and 1%.

 ---

-*15_point_underdamped_second_order.csv*
+*15_point_underdamped.csv*

 An equation from control system theory for an underdamped system was used to produce our next data set: